 In 1850, the first wax-made chewing gum was sold and it didn’t take a long time for it to take over the spruce tree gum in popularity.

-The Victorian Sweets Shop
+The traditional set up of a Victorian Sweets Shop

 One thing I'd love to do is to be able to walk in to original Victorian sweets shop.
 As sweets become cheaper, shop keepers started to stock more sweet treats and you could find shops dedicated to just sweets.
 Just imagine all those tall jars filled with different types of sweets and smilling shop keeper measuring out a quarter of a pound of your favourite sweets.